Flowx08/Celegans-simulation/README.md

 	$ sudo apt-get install libsdl2-dev

+On OSX run:

+  $ brew install sdl2

-Then clone the repository to your computer, go to the 'src' directory and run:<br/>
+Then clone the repository to your computer, go to main directory and run:<br/>

-    $ sudo sh compile.sh
+    $ sudo cmake .
+	  $ make
-	$ ./Celegans
+    $ ./bin/main

 To 'turn on' the worm, hold the F key for few seconds.<br/>